 LEAs apply for IDEA grant funds, and special education preschool is one part of the larger IDEA grant.
 The IDEA is thought of as a large umbrella for all special education services provided by the LEA.
 Preschool special education is required to follow the same laws as other parts of IDEA Part B. LEAs are required to provide a free and appropriate public education (FAPE) in the least restrictive environment (LRE).
 The LEA is required, through the PPT process, to develop an Individual Education Program (IEP) to allow 3-21 year-olds to receive FAPE in the LRE.
 Under the IDEA, LEAs are required to provide a continuum of services for children and youth.
-This continuum ranges from full-time placement in a general education classroom with appropriate supports and services to more restrictive settings (e.g., out of district, separate special education classroom).
+This continuum ranges from full-time placement in a general education classroom).
 The PPT is required to always consider placement in a general education setting with appropriate supports and services before considering a more restrictive environment.
 It should be noted that preschool is not a required grade level in Connecticut, and LEAs may choose to develop preschool special education programs and/or provide specialized instruction in community-based preschool special education programs.